Envirometrix/PredictiveSoilMapping/02-Software.md

 sudo apt-get install qgis python-qgis qgis-plugin-grass
 ```

-Other utility software that you might need include `htop` that allows you to track processing progress:
+Other utility software that you might need include `htop` program that allows you to track processing progress:

 ```bash